Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 >Atlantis will not compile using Visual Studio 2015

 2. A NetCDF development library

+2. A NetCDF development library
     Follow instructions to download [NetCDF 4](https://www.unidata.ucar.edu/software/netcdf/docs/winbin.html).
 For further information see the
 [Atlantis-Wiki](https://confluence.csiro.au/display/Atlantis/NetCDF+4+in+Windows)

 3. An SVN platform to check out the source code from the code repository